-The principal risks involved in the MSBAL Group's business activities include market, interest rate, credit, operational, liquidity, compliance, conduct and reputational risk.
+The principal risks involved in the MSBAL Group's business activities include market, interest rate, credit, operational, liquidity, model, compliance, strategic, conduct and reputational risk.
 Strategic risk is integrated into the MSBAL Group's business planning, embedded in the evaluation of all principal risks and overseen by the MSBAL Group's Board of Directors (or a committee thereof).